-• Press the POWER button to turn the fireplace ON.
+• Press and hold the POWER button for 5 seconds to unlock remote, back light will illuminate.
+Press POWER button again to turn the fireplace ON.
 The fireplace will first ignite the pilot.
-Once the pilot flame is established the main burner will be lit.
+The main burner will be lit, once the pilot flame has been estabilished.
+The remote will be locked again when the fireplace is turned off.